Kentucky boy uses mom's phone to order 70,000 lollipops — costing $4,000: "He wanted to have a carnival"

 Luckily, she said Amazon is fully refunding the $4,000, and her bank is also waiving fees, CBS affiliate WKYT reports.

-"I was able to laugh about it a little earlier today, so I can finally laugh about it," LaFevers told the station.
+"I was able to laugh about it a little earlier today, so I can finally laugh about it," LaFavers told the station.

 Then she found out that eight more cases from the order were unaccounted for, she said.
 After a trip to the post office, those cases were returned to sender, she said.